de-vnull/vnstat-on-merlin/README.md

     https://www.uwsect.org/give

-* Thanks for your consideration!
+* Let's pay it forward and thanks for your consideration!